1uptalent/combi/README.md

 ## Testing

-`rspec`, the integration suite, test services requesting other services through other buses (compisition).
+`rspec`, the integration suite, test services requesting other services through other buses (composition).

 For AMQP buses, a RabbitMQ server is required.
 We provide a setup/teardown based in docker.